Horizant extended-release tablets

 Brand Name: Horizant

-Horizant extended-release tablets is used for:
+Horizant extended-release tablets are used for:

 Treating moderate to severe restless legs syndrome (RLS).
 It is also used to manage nerve pain caused by shingles.
 It may also be used for other conditions as determined by your doctor.